treytencarey/Classic/README.md

 ----------------------------------

-CLASSIC DEVELOPMENT ENVIRONMENT SETUP
+CLASSIC DEVELOPMENT ENVIRONMENT SETUP - COPY YOUR OWN VERSION

-TO COPY HELLO CLASSIC
 ----------------------------------

 1. Install World of Hello at https://www.worldofhello.org/download.html.
 The Android, iOS, and Windows versions are all considered development environments (for example, mobile users can also develop).